pavbox/university_amm_web/docs/HOW_TO_CONTRIBUTE.md

 Some rules:
 1. linters and presets have separate files in the root (frontend) directory.
 2. avoid mess configurations in package.json, webpack config and other.
-3. [future] lock dependencies on stable versions of plugins.
+3. [in future] lock dependencies on stable versions of plugins.
 ```

 ### SOFTWARE STACK